rammelmueller/pragmatic-k8s-hosting/slides.md

   - Least privilege, isolation, secrets management
 - Operationally viable
   - On‑call should be bearable
-  - Limited human time for maintenance
+  - Possibility to react (fail) fast
-  - New people can be productive quickly
+  - "Standardized setup" -> Onboard people to be productive quickly

 ::right::